 to names of event instruments in the

 DIGESTcolumns.
-Each row summarizes events for given schema/digest values.
+Each row summarizes events per schema and digest value.
 (The

-DIGEST_TEXTcolumn contains the corresponding normalized statement digest text, but is neither a grouping nor summary column.)
+DIGEST_TEXTcolumn contains the corresponding normalized statement digest text, but is neither a grouping nor a summary column.)

 EVENT_NAMEcolumns.
 Each row summarizes events for a given thread and event name.

 EVENT_NAMEcolumn.
 Each row summarizes events for a given event name.

 Each statement summary table has these summary columns containing aggregated values:

 The aggregate of the corresponding